What Is a COVID-19 Variant?

 These changes happen randomly and by accident.
 It's a normal part of what happens to viruses as they multiply and spread.

-Because the changes are random, they may make little to no difference in a person’s health.
+Because the changes are random, they may make little to no difference in a person's health.
 Other times, they may cause disease.
 For example, one reason you need a flu shot every year is because influenza viruses change from year to year.
-This year’s flu virus probably isn’t exactly the same one that circulated last year.
+This year's flu virus probably isn't the exact same one that circulated last year.

 If a virus has a random change that makes it easier to infect people and it spreads, that variant will become more common.